duplicati/duplicati.github.io/_posts/articles/2017-02-12-Getting-Started.md

 The final page lets you control how large files Duplicati will create on the remote storage.
 Feel free to leave this value to the default, or [read more about choosing file sizes](../Choosing-Sizes).

 The other option on this page is about how far back you want to store old backups, sometimes called "retention".
 Backups older than the specified range will be deleted after a backup has completed.
 Deleting old backups can free up space on the remote destination.

+Please note: Duplicati will not free storage space immediately when you change the setting.
+This is because old backup data might be stored in the same file as current backup data.
+When the backup runs the next time, Duplicati will check if current backup data can be rearranged so that files can be deleted without uploading too much current data again.

 The "Advanced options" area lets you tinker with all the different special options that Duplicati supports.
 You should only use these options if you really know what you are doing.

 Finally, you can click the "Save" button to store the backup configuration.
 If you have automatically generated a passphrase, you are now promted to write it down and keep it safe.
-If you loose the passphrase, you cannot recover the backup, and there is no way to recover your data.
+If you lose the passphrase, you cannot recover the backup, and there is no way to recover your data.

 <div class="lightgallery">
   <a href="../../images/quick-guide/page5.png" data-sub-html="The options page lets you choose the volume size and the retention.">